amsantac/amsantac-site/_posts/2015-10-03-reflectance-R.md

 published: false
 ---

-If you open the step1_template.csv file located in the templates folder inside the CLASlite installation directory,
+A common step in land cover mapping and multitemporal analysis of land cover change based on remotely-sensed data is the conversion of the data registered in each pixel of land cover by the satellite sensor into surface reflectance values that can be used for mapping.
+This process is known as calibration to surface reflectance and involves radiometric calibration and atmospheric correction.
+As mentioned in [my previous post], these steps can be conducted using the [CLASlite software].
+In this post I explain how to automate the creation of the text files required by CLASlite for image calibration through batch processing.

-CLASlite requires that the CSV file contains 18 columns with the following names: "Input_FileName", "Date", "Time", "Gain_Settings", "Satellite", "Lead_File", "Therm_File", "QA_File", "Output_File", "GeoTIFF", "Proc_sys", "Reduce_masking", "no_masking", "fmask", "cldpix", "sdpix", "snpix" and "cldprob".
-This template can be found in the 'templates' folder inside the directory where CLASlite is installed.
+For the batched conversion to surface reflectance, CLASlite asks for a CSV text file containing 18 columns with the following names: "Input_FileName", "Date", "Time", "Gain_Settings", "Satellite", "Lead_File", "Therm_File", "QA_File", "Output_File", "GeoTIFF", "Proc_sys", "Reduce_masking", "no_masking", "fmask", "cldpix", "sdpix", "snpix" and "cldprob".
+A template file called 'step1_template.csv' can be found in the templates folder inside the CLASlite installation directory.

+"Input_FileName" refers to the absolute paths of the folders containing images to be processed.
+"Date" and "Time" refer to the date and time of the image acquisition.
+"Gain_Settings" refers to low or high gain settings used for optimizing sensor sensitivity.
+"Therm_File" and "QA_File" refer to the absolute paths of the thermal band files and the quality image files (e.g., for Landsat 8).
+"Output_File" refers to the desired name for the output surface reflectance file while "Proc_sys" refers to the processing software version (e.g., LPGS or NLAPS used by [USGS]).
+The description of the other data columns required by CLASlite can be seen [here].

+I wrote an R script called [reflectanceImgTable4csv.R] that helps to the creation of this text file by reading the required information from the metadata file of the corresponding images.
+Below I describe how to run this script and how to use the output text file in CLASlite for producing surface reflectance from raw imagery.

 ### **How to run the script**

-First it is necessary to create a list of the folders containing the stacked Landsat images that will be processed.
+For using the R script, it is necessary to create first a list of the folders containing the stacked Landsat images that will be processed.
 Let's assume we have a group of Landsat images for a number of years for which we have already created raw and thermal files as shown in [my previous post]:

 <img src="/images/2015-10-03-reflectance-R-fig-1.png" alt="Input folder" title="Input folder" style="width:800px">